flying-dice/dcs-dropzone-mod-manager/README.md

-# dcs-mod-manager
+# DROPZONE a Community DCS World Mod Manager

-DCS World Mod Manager is a tool for managing mods for DCS World.
+DROPZONE is a Community Mod Manager for DCS World.

 It gets its list of mods from https://github.com/flying-dice/dcs-mod-manager-registry